-The previous section has focused on the immediate response of household inflation expectations to policy announcements.
-The literature on information rigidities (see for example Coibion and Gorodnichenko (2015a)) highlights that households often need some time to process new information or do not pay attention all the time and therefore only react with some time lag to news.
+The previous section focused on the immediate response of household inflation expectations to policy announcements.
+The literature on information rigidities (see for example Coibion and Gorodnichenko (2015a)) highlights that households often need time to process new information or do not pay attention all the time and hence only react to news after a time lag.
 Therefore, in this section I estimate the medium-term dynamic effects of policy announcements on inflation expectations.
-Since the survey consists of repeated cross-sections of consumers it is not possible to directly follow individual respondents over time.
-I use aggregated household expectations at monthly frequency and then estimate the dynamic effects of policy announcements by local projections building on Jordà (2005).11 where y_t are inflation expectations in month t and $Target_t$, $Timing_t$, FG_t and QE_t correspond to the policy surprises12 in month t.
-X{t-1} includes three lags of the policy surprises and two lags13 of y_t , the short-term interest rate, the long-term interest rate, the HICP index, the industrial production index and a credit spread.
-The HICP index and industrial production are transformed into log-first differences.
-Inflation expectations are aggregated at the monthly frequency to a balanced statistic as described in section 2 (see time series in Figure 2).
-The contemporaneous values of the control variables are not included such that I implicitly allow for contemporaneous (within the month) effects of announcements on all control variables.
-68% and 90% confidence bands are computed
+Since the survey consists of repeated cross-sections of consumers, it is not possible to directly follow individual respondents over time.
+I use aggregated household expectations at monthly frequency and then estimate the dynamic effects of policy announcements by local projections building on Jordà (2005).